 The association shall be governed by this constitution, Basic moral principles and practices and such other rules and regulations made hereunder.

 ARTICLE 2: AIMS AND OBJECTIVES

-The main aim of the association is to eradicate poverty through sustainable agricultural productivity, village savings and loans and other income generating activities for self-reliance.
+The main aim of the association is to eradicate poverty through sustainable agriculture, income generation, and environment and biodiversity conservation for self-reliance and climate resilience.